gasacchi/gasacchi/README.md

 Well I don't have degree in CS, but love to learn new things about Technology.

 ## Some Programming Language and Technology that i currently learning:
-- Linux (Build linux from Scratch)
+- Linux
-- ReScript (a.k.a Buclescript)
-- ReasonML
-- Lua
+- Haskell
-- Neovim
+- Emacs
 - Compiler ( Still trying to Build one)

 ### I hope some of you wil find and learn something useful with my repo!